AMPHIBIAWEB

 4. Break swab ~3cm from tip and drop into empty screw cap tube.
 The swab stick should not touch or bump against the top of the vial.
 Screw the cap on the vial and store in the shade.

-6. Analysis of swabs: We use the quantitative PCR methodology as described by Boyle et al (2004).
+6. Analysis of swabs: We use quantitative PCR methodology as described by Boyle et al. (2004).

 Labeling:

-Tubes should be labeled with the collectors first and last initials followed by an “S”, for swab, followed by a three-digit number, starting at 001.
-Example for Cherie Briggs first swab: should be labeled CBS001, etc… We are not assigning any other ID number to these vials so do not reuse numbers.
+Tubes should be labeled with a unique number such as a field number (e.g, collector's first and last initials followed by an "S", for swab, followed by a three-digit number, starting at 001.
+Example for Cherie Briggs' first swab: should be labeled CBS001, etc.) or barcode.
+Do not reuse numbers.

-Other data should also be collected along with the swab reference # such as: Site ID, Site Name, Observer, Time, Species, Location (inlet, marsh or stream, pool), Life stage (larva, subadult, adult), Gosner Stage, Weight, SVL, Sex, pit tag number, and notes on animal condition (i.e., lethargic, righting reflex response, etc.).
+Additional information should also be collected along with the swab reference # such as: Site ID, Site Name, Observer, Time, Species, Location (e.g., inlet, marsh or stream, pool, GPS coordinates), Life Stage (e.g., larva/tadpole, subadult, adult), Gosner Stage, Weight, SVL, Sex, PIT tag number, and notes on Animal Condition (e.g., lethargic, righting reflex response, etc.).

 Analysis of swabs:

-Unfortunately, the Briggs Lab does not have the resources to run swabs for other research groups.
+Unfortunately, neither the Briggs Lab nor the Vredenburg Lab has the resources to process swabs for other research groups.
 Samples typically cost about $4-10 each not including labor costs.
 As quantitative PCR machines become more common, we believe costs will fall and the technique described by Boyle et al. (2004) will become more widely applied to measure and monitor the spread of chytridiomycosis.

 Reference: